Initial Programs Performance Data

 University Tuition

-That said, our program is committed to reducing the time it takes to receive teacher certification.
-This year, we announced that our program will now offer a four-year pathway to teacher certification, eliminating the nearly $40,000 cost of the internship year.
-In addition, the state of Michigan is now offering teacher candidates support in the form of a stipend for student teaching and a fellowship to offset the cost of university tuition.
+We are committed to reducing barrier to teacher certification at Michigan State University.
+Not only have we cut the time to teacher certification, the state of Michigan is now offering teacher candidates support in the form of a stipend for student teaching and a fellowship to offset the cost of university tuition.

 To learn more about cost and aid, visit https://admissions.msu.edu/cost-aid.